nfraxlab/fin-infra/docs/persistence.md

 ### When to Use --include-tenant Flag

 Use multi-tenancy when:
-- ✅ Building SaaS application with multiple customers
+- [OK] Building SaaS application with multiple customers
-- ✅ Need data isolation between organizations
+- [OK] Need data isolation between organizations
-- ✅ Want to use PostgreSQL Row-Level Security (RLS)
+- [OK] Want to use PostgreSQL Row-Level Security (RLS)
-- ✅ Application serves multiple teams/workspaces
+- [OK] Application serves multiple teams/workspaces

 **Example**: Budgeting SaaS where each company has separate budgets.